MissouriMRDT/Deprecated_Systems/README.md

 3) Make sure that you've merged all branches on the deprecated repo into master, this process only preserves its master
 4) in gitshell inside of the Deprecated-Systems folder:

-git checkout [name of the branch you're copying the deprecated repo into]
+git checkout x

-git remote add [unique name for deprecated repo for this commit] [url of deprecated repo]
+git remote add x [url of deprecated repo]

-git fetch [unique name for deprecated repo for this commit]
+git fetch x

-git merge [unique name for deprecated repo for this commit]/master --allow-unrelated-histories
+git merge x/master --allow-unrelated-histories

+git remote rm x

 5) delete old branch